tomasf/Helical/README.md

 # Helical

-Helical is a library for SwiftSCAD that simplifies the creation of threaded components and related parts.
+Helical is a library for [Cadova](https://github.com/tomasf/Cadova) that simplifies the creation of threaded components and related parts.
 It supports widely-used metric threads, bolts, and nuts, as well as the ability to customize these components to fit specific requirements.

 [Bolts demo](Sources/Demo/bolts.stl)<br/>
 [Nuts and washers demo](Sources/Demo/nutsAndWashers.stl)